goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/core-themes/ethics-integrity.md

 - Specific **restrictions around ethics** may need to be considered at different stages of your work (planning, data collection and analysis, data sharing).
 Keep track of these at all stages and adapt to them as you progress through your research project.

 For work requiring **ethical approval**, your line manager or supervisor should be your first port of call, but you may need to have input from your thesis committee, other research staff, your department heads, or external bodies such as research funders.

+{% include figure.html img="What we do Twitter card.png" alt="Image showing a collage of 8 images, four wide by two high.
+The images from top left are: a woman looking through a microscope, two white mice, a petri dish, a group of three people in a lab environment, a macaque monkey, an in vitro plate containing a clear red solution with a multipipette above it, a researcher holding a small brown mouse and three zebrafish." caption="N3CRs.
+What We Do, the National Centre for the Replacement, Refinement, and Reduction of Animals in Research.
+(Retrieved June 2025 from: https://nc3rs.org.uk/who-we-are/what-we-do.
+" width="100%" %}

 - Important resources: